Montana State University (MSU) History

 Quick History, Montana State University, Bozeman, Montana

-The following name, given in 1913, was “Montana State College of Agriculture and Mechanical Arts,” which, by the end of the decade, was shortened to “Montana Agricultural College.”
+The second name, given in 1913, was, “Montana State College of Agriculture and Mechanical Arts.”

 By the end of the decade, the name was shortened to, “Montana Agricultural College.”

 Yet again, in 1921, the College’s name was changed–a fourth time–to “Montana State College.”